FLASH SALES: discover new special offers every week!

 The roots of Common Valerian contain well-known active principles for their sedative and calming properties.

-In autumn, using a fork, from well-established clumps, harvest its roots.
-They are best consumed fresh, usually in herbal tea, but their taste is very bitter.
+In autumn, using a fork, harvest its roots from well-established clumps.
+They are best consumed fresh, usually in herbal tea, but their flavour is very bitter.

 Pruning Valerian